How to spray paint a piano

 Painting in situ can deliver great results, but this is definitely not a DIY job.
 Professional furniture painting skills are obviously a good starting point for this specialism.
 Add in a lot of care, attention, thinking, awareness and sympathy for pianos, plus some mental steel to deal with the responsibility of working on a piece of nostalgia…

-Martin Guest is the main point of contact for hand painting your piano, and contact Ron for spraying.
+Barrie Thompson is our main contact for Hand Painting Pianos London & Home Counties, and contact Ron for spraying.
 Tongue firmly in cheek, Ron is possibly a world leader in spraying pianos in situ with airless!

 Please share it on Twitter, Facebook, or print it out for reference.
 Thanks.